Welfare of farmed insects: Slaughter and depopulation methods

-In Silveiras, Brazil, residents pluck the wings off ants and then either fry them or dip them in chocolate.
-In Thailand, crickets are gathered fresh in the morning and then fried.

 Industrial farms

 Little research has been done on humane methods of killing insects for consumption.

 The most common killing methods used by entomophagy companies in the Netherlands are freezing and dry-freezing (i.e., freezing and reducing pressure in order to extract water from the insects).

 Protix Biosystems kills its black soldier flies by shredding, since its end product is a powder.
 Death takes less than a second.
 Tarique Arsiwalla at Protix said shredding makes sense because Western consumers are more likely to accept powdered insects than whole insects.

 The Jagran company has tried asphyxiation, cooling, freeze-drying, boiling, and shredding.
 Managing Director Walter Jansen believes that shredding is most humane.

 The Kreca company kills its animal-feed insects by putting them into a fridge or freeze-drying them.
 Insects destined for human consumption are first sterilized in hot water and then are refrigerated or freeze-dried.

 FAO's "Edible insects" report suggests: "Insect-killing methods that would reduce suffering include freezing or instantaneous techniques such as shredding."